 I find this baked chile rellenos recipe works better with Anaheim peppers, but Poblano works too.
 I love chile rellanos so much, so I am glad I found a way to make them at home!
 These easy stuffed peppers work in the airfryer too and become air fryer chile rellenos!

 This post may contain affiliate links.
 This means if you click on a link and purchase something, I may earn a small commission from it.
 In the footer of this page is my full disclosure policy.

-This recipe is most easy chile relleno recipe to make.
+This recipe is most easy baked chile rellenos recipe to make.
 I have not found an easier recipe.
-I know some people like to make theirs in the skillet with egg on the outside, which is the traditional way.
+I know some people like to make theirs in the stuffed chile usually coated with eggs, which is the traditional way.
 I do not have much experience doing that, so I find it to taste a lot like egg when I prepare my chile relleno that way.
-My way of breading chile rellenos makes them very easy for me to make instead and does not have any chance of tasting like egg if that is a flavor you are worried about.
+How to make chile rellenos without batter is super flavorful without the egg coating.
+My way of breading makes them very easy for me to make instead and does not have any chance of tasting like egg if that is a flavor you are worried about.

 Check out my other Mexican main dishes: